-If you observe any of the symptoms above, you should take your pet to your veterinarian immediately.
-Your pet may be going into anaphylactic shock and will need medical attention.
+If you observe any of the symptoms above, you should immediately take your pet to your veterinarian.
+In addition, your pet may be going into anaphylactic shock and will need medical attention.
 Sometimes, your pet may also try to bite a stinging insect, resulting in a sting inside the mouth or throat.
 These stings can be very dangerous for your pet and may cause swelling of the throat and mouth, thereby blocking your pet’s airway.
 If your pet has a sting in one of these areas, you should take it to your local veterinary clinic immediately.

 Remove the Stinger and Reduce Swelling

 If you notice the site is slightly swollen or puffy, this is a normal, localized reaction to the sting.
 After your pet suffers a sting, the stinger can continue to pulsate venom into your pet’s skin.
 To avoid extended exposure to the bee venom, remove the stinger by using a credit card to scrape it away.
 Do not pull on the stinger or attempt to squeeze it out with your fingers.
 Doing so may cause the venom sac to rupture and may expose your pet to additional venom.
 After removing the stinger, apply ice or a cool towel to reduce the swelling.

 Bee stings, no doubt, come with an excruciating pain that can keep your pet in utter discomfort.
 Hence, apart from removing the stinger, efforts must be made to relieve the discomfort.
 You can start by placing an ice pack wrapped in a cloth on the sting point.
 Do this in 5 minutes intervals.
 An alternative to this is baking soda.
 You can apply this gently to the sting site every few hours to reduce discomfort.

 While some bee stings could get mild after a few hours, others could worsen.
 As a result, you need to closely monitor your pet after a bee sting to know if the reaction is mild or acute.